Dr. Joshua P. Schlegel

 Current Position

-Associate Professor, Associate Chair – Academics, Department of Nuclear Engineering and Radiation Science, Missouri S&T (March 2014 – Present)
+Associate Professor, Associate Chair for Academic Affairs, Department of Nuclear Engineering and Radiation Science, Missouri S&T (March 2014 – Present)

 • Educating the next generation of nuclear scientists and engineers

-• Earned overall effectiveness of 3.8/4.0 using team-based and problem-based techniques
+• Earned overall effectiveness of 3.8/4.0, two outstanding teaching awards, and a Governor’s Teaching Award using team-based and problem-based techniques

 • Developed a new course in Probabilistic Risk Assessment in consultation with industry experts, one of very few undergraduate courses in the U.S.